trinker/gofastr/README.md

 </p>
 <img src="inst/gofastr_logo/r_gofastr.png" width="150" alt="readability Logo">

-**gofastr** is designed to do one thing really well...It harnesses the power of **data.table** and **stringi** to quickly generate **tm** `DocumentTermMatrix` and `TermDocumentMatrix` data structures.
-There are two types ways in which time is meaingingful to an analyst: (a) coding time, or the time spent writing code and (b) computational run time, or the time the computer takes to run the code.
+**gofastr** is designed to do one thing really well...make a `DocumentTermMatrix`.
+It harnesses the power [**quanteda**](https://github.com/kbenoit/quanteda) (which in turn wraps **data.table**, **stringi**, & **Matrix**) to quickly generate **tm** `DocumentTermMatrix` and `TermDocumentMatrix` data structures.
+There are two ways in which time is meaingingful to an analyst: (a) coding time, or the time spent writing code and (b) computational run time, or the time the computer takes to run the code.
 Ideally, we want to minimize both of these sources of time expenditures.
-The **gofaster** package is my attempt to reduce the time an analysts takes to turn raw text into an analysis ready data format.
+The **gofaster** package is my attempt to reduce the time an analysts takes to turn raw text into an analysis ready data format and relies on **quanteda** to minimize the run time.

-In my work I often get data in the form of large .csv files.
+In my work I often get data in the form of large .csv files or SQL databases.
 Additionally, most of the higher level analysis of text I undertake utilizes a `TermDocumentMatrix` or `DocumentTermMatrix` as the input data.
-Generally, the **tm** package's `Corpus` structure is an unnecessary step in building a usable data structure that requires additional coding and run time. **gofastr** skips this step and uses the power of [**quanteda**](https://github.com/kbenoit/quanteda) (which in turn wraps **data.table**, **stringi**, & **Matrix**) to quickly make the `DocumentTermMatrix` or `TermDocumentMatrix` that are fast to code up and fast for the computer to build.
+Generally, the **tm** package's `Corpus` structure is an unnecessary step in building a usable data structure that requires additional coding and run time. **gofastr** skips this step and uses [**quanteda**](https://github.com/kbenoit/quanteda) to quickly make the `DocumentTermMatrix` or `TermDocumentMatrix` structures that are fast to code up and fast for the computer to build.

 Table of Contents